KimoDev/learning-typescript/section3-typescript-compiler/README.md

 - outDir: A path to tell typescript where compiled js files should be output to.
 Usually in a 'dist' directory.
 - rootDir: A path to tell typescript where to look for directories/files to compile.
 - noEmitOnError: A boolean value, which tells typescript if there are errors then do not output a js file.
 (Default = false)
+- noImplicitAny: A boolean value to raise errors if a values type is implicity set as any.